tebl/C64-Pi1541-Module/README.md

 # BOM
 This is the part list as it stands now, everything should be readily available from your friendly neighbourhood electronics store - for me that means ebay, but your mileage may wary.
+The design of the board has been kept simple so that anyone with access to a reasonably sized soldering iron should easily be able to assemble it themselves, all parts are through-hole so no need to fear those tiny SMD-parts because you won't find any of them here!

 Values in parenthesis are components that are to be considered optional, but if you want to build it for yourself I higly recommend them as they only slightly increases the overall cost of doing this project.
 Displays should be of the I2C-variety with 4 pins in the following order: GND,